jaybayron9/Sukio-Sg-Member/README.md

         <img src="docs/drawer.jpeg" alt="OTP Screenshot" width="200">
     </div>

 6. **Check-In/Check-Out**: Upon attending an event, use our QR code scanning feature to check in.
 Scan the event's unique QR code upon arrival and scan again when leaving to check out.

-## Key Features

-- **QR Code Check-In/Check-Out**: Simplify attendance tracking for community events.
+## How to use the Check-In/Check-Out

+- **QR Code Check-In**: To check in at an event, follow these steps:
+  1. Open the Sukio Mahikari app on your device.
+  2. Navigate to the event you are attending.
+  3. Click the "Check-In" button.
+  4. The app will activate the camera for scanning the event's QR code.
+  5. Hold your device steady and position it to scan the QR code displayed at the event venue.
+  6. Once the QR code is successfully scanned, you will be checked in to the event.

 - **Real-time Attendance Monitoring**: Stay updated with real-time attendance data.